Geraldão (footballer, born 1949)

-Geraldo da Silva (born 25 July 1949), better known as Geraldão, is a Brazilian former professional footballer who played as a forward.
+Geraldo da Silva (25 July 1949 – 6 August 2026), better known as Geraldão, was a Brazilian professional footballer who played as a forward.

 Career

 A center forward, Geraldão gained notability by being top scorer in the 1974 Campeonato Paulista playing for Botafogo de Ribeirão Preto, a team for which he scored 88 goals.
 He was hired by Corinthians where he was part of the state champion squad in 1977, in addition to playing in Rio Grande do Sul football for Grêmio in 1981, and later for Internacional, where he was champion and top scorer.

+Death

+Geraldão died in the West Zone of São Paulo on 6 August 2026, at the age of 77.